southworks/mongodb-atlas-landing-zone-accelerator/README.md

 ## Solution Overview

-This repository provides a modular Terraform solution for deploying a secure MongoDB Atlas environment on Azure, featuring:
+This repository provides a modular Terraform solution for deploying a secure MongoDB Atlas environment on Azure following the recommendations in [Deploy MongoDB Atlas in Azure](https://learn.microsoft.com/azure/architecture/databases/architecture/mongodb-atlas-baseline).
+It features:

 - Private networking and secure connectivity
 - DevOps automation for remote state and identity